 The Fabric Dumpster

-The newest concept introduced to the trash removal marketplace is the poly/canvas type bag that is purchased from area home improvement stores.
+One concept in the trash removal marketplace is the poly/canvas type bag that is purchased from area home improvement stores.
 The bags are typically not reused, not recycled and are not biodegradable, and while suitable for some small jobs, the awkward nature of filling these containers reminds one of trying to stuff leaves into a garbage bag.
 If you’re a Do-It-Yourselfer, you most likely want to spend your time working on your project rather than on how to make use of your plastic bag dumpster.
 Many metro areas, including Denver, have small metal short-term dumpsters that offer better utility and cost.
-Sam’s has delivered a number roll-offs to customers that have become frustrated with their bag’s shortcomings.
+Sam’s has delivered a number of roll-offs to customers that have become frustrated with their bag’s shortcomings.

 The “We Load It” Guys

 When someone does an internet search for dumpster rental services in the Denver area, results often show companies that are junk loader/haulers.
-These companies don’t have any dumpsters, but are nationwide junk removal firms trying to tempt people into letting them load the trash and haul it away.
+These companies don’t have any dumpsters but are nationwide junk removal firms trying to tempt people into letting them load the trash and haul it away.
 What they don’t tell you is the price for this service is typically more than double the rate of a comparably sized dumpster.
 While some people may require loading assistance, they should be made aware of the price differential.
 Paying the high school kid down the block $20 to help you sort and load your trash may be a much cheaper alternative if you require assistance.

 Written by Sam Stankie